-I am unaware of any alterations having been undertaken within the property.
-The building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
-The flat may have a common building insurance re-instatement policy.
+The vendor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.

-The subjects form part of a block of flats within an age-restricted development, and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.